Pricing science: Professional Organisations and Industry Standards

+As Pricing Science has moved into the mainstream, societies and standards groups have been formed to create a bridge between pricing research and commercial execution.
+The Professional Pricing Society (PPS) offers education and professional credentials such as the Certified Pricing Professional designation.

 Methods

 The methods employed in pricing science may be categorized into two broad areas: 1. forecasting and 2. optimization.
 The forecasting problem reflects the fact that the pricing decisions are intended to affect purchase events over some future time horizon.
 The optimization problem reflects the mathematical complexity required to reach feasible and practical pricing solutions.

 Forecasting Methods

 There are two forecasting sub-problems: predicting time-phased demand and predicting demand response to the pricing decisions.
 In yield management-type applications, predicting time-phased demand, at a very granular level, is central since these applications are characterized by fixed capacity against which demand must be balanced by use of pricing or related controls.
 In many of these types of applications, predicting response to pricing decisions is also important, since price is often the control instrument used to modulate demand.
 However, there are a number of yield management applications in which the control is directly on product availability; prices are typically taken as fixed in these cases and prediction of price response is not required.